iPhone 5s full review

-You can read more about our iPhone photo shootout here, but the conclusion was that, as you would probably expect, the iPhone 5s produced images that were a lot clearer; skin tones were more naturally reproduced; low-light images taken without flash were significantly better; colour reproduction was more accurate; and there was less noise.
+As you would probably expect, the iPhone 5s produced images that were a lot clearer; skin tones were more naturally reproduced; low-light images taken without flash were significantly better; colour reproduction was more accurate; and there was less noise.

 We have an HTC One M8 and a Samsung Galaxy S5 in the office and will be running similar photo comparison with the iPhone 5s, so stay tuned for more photo quality assessment.